cernekee/jarsurgeon/README.md

 Unlike most Java decompiler output, the human-readable bytecode files used by Krakatau/jarsurgeon can usually be converted back into fully functional Java binaries, even for complex applications.
+Displaying intermediate values, function arguments, and other internal data can significantly speed up the analysis of undocumented code.

 ## Prerequisites